timmy00274672/AndroidPractice/ToToList/ToDoList1/README.md

 1. Now we know that the first loaded activity is "com.tim.todolist.ToDoListActivity".
-    You can find the source code in `src`.
+    You can find the source code in [src](src/com/tim/todolist/ToDoListActivity.java).

 	In the class, I demo
     - override `Activity`, and it's method `onCreate()`